mastodon/blog/content/posts/2018-07-05_Cage-the-Mastodon/index.md

 On the other end, **you can hide your messages behind content warnings**, for example if you want to discuss the events of the last episode of some show or a book.
 And rather than dooming your entire account to be "sensitive" like on Twitter, where it's hidden from everyone who hasn't opted to look at sensitive content, on Mastodon **you can hide media uploads only in specific posts** (or, of course, set it as the default).

+You can also hide the list of people you are following and who follow you from your profile.

 ### Moderation tools

 When someone's breaking a servers rules, it's no longer a matter of just hiding them from your personal sight--that's where moderation steps in.
 Mastodon has a report function, in which you can report an account to the server's administration, optionally specifying a message and choosing which of their posts to include in the report as examples.
 If the reported person resides on a different Mastodon server, you also have the option of anonymously forwarding a copy of the report to the admins of that server, since they might also be interested in knowing about an offender.